xai-foundation/sentry/infrastructure/smart-contracts/README.md

 ### Upgrade an existing proxy to a new implementation

-If the beacon proxy admin owner is a multisig we use `upgrades.upgradeProxy` anymore as it will throw the error `Caller is not owner` fro the beacon proxy contract.
+If the beacon proxy admin owner is a multisig we can't use `upgrades.upgradeProxy` anymore as it will throw the error `Caller is not owner` for the beacon proxy contract.
 For multisig deployments we need to call `upgrades.prepareUpgrade`, then take the implementation and build the transaction on the multisig contract.
 If there is an initialize function to be called with the upgrade, we will call `upgradeAndCall` to the beacon proxy contract, this will require sending the encoded function call.
 For this we have a helper function `./utils/getUpgradeTransactionData.mjs`.
 It will create the encoded function call data to be sent with the multisig transaction.
 From `upgrades.prepareUpgrade` we will get the new implementation address to upgrade to, we have to verify this implementation.